bphd/PodMan-OSX/README.md

 ### Further examples

-There's a myriad of other potential use cases that can work perfectly with Docker-OSX, some of which you'll see below!
+There's a myriad of other potential use cases that can work perfectly with PodMan-OSX, some of which you'll see below!

 ### Building a headless OSX container

-For a headless container, **remove** the following two lines from your `docker run` command:
+For a headless container, **remove** the following two lines from your `PodMan run` command:

 ```
     # -v /tmp/.X11-unix:/tmp/.X11-unix \